Foreign travel advice

 Making political or negative comments about the Egyptian government, including about the President or security forces, can cause trouble with the authorities.
 People have faced prison sentences for making insulting comments on social media.

-You need a permit for professional photography or film equipment.
-This includes photography umbrellas, artificial outdoor lighting gear, and any equipment that occupies or blocks public roads.
+You must get a permit to enter Egypt with professional photography or film equipment.
+This includes photography umbrellas, artificial outdoor lighting gear and any equipment that occupies or blocks public roads.

 Drones

-The import, production or use of drones is banned in Egypt unless you have prior authorisation from the Egyptian Ministry of Defence.
-Anyone who uses or imports drones without authorisation could be sent to prison for up to 7 years or fined 5,000 to 50,000 Egyptian pounds.
+Do not import, use or produce drones in Egypt unless the Egyptian Ministry of Defence gives you permission beforehand.
+Anyone who uses or imports drones without permission could get a prison sentence of up to 7 years or a fine of 5,000 to 50,000 Egyptian pounds.

 LGBT+ travellers

-Same-sex sexual activity is not explicitly criminalised in Egypt, but LGBT+ people have been prosecuted under the law of ‘debauchery’.
-People have been arrested for flying rainbow flags at public events on debauchery charges.
+Same-sex sexual activity is not explicitly criminalised in Egypt.
+However, the Egyptian authorities have prosecuted LGBT+ people under ‘debauchery’ laws, including people flying rainbow flags at public events.

 Be cautious about sharing content or having discussions of a sexual nature on social media, especially about sexual acts that are considered illegal.
 Some travellers have been arrested and imprisoned for this.

 Egyptian family law is very different from UK law, particularly around child custody.
-See FCDO guidance for those affected by international parental child abduction and how to get assistance.
+See International parental child abduction for information and how to get assistance.

 Outdoor activities and adventure tourism